Manzhouli: History

-In ancient times the area was inhabited by the Donghu, Xiongnu, Xianbei, Khitan, Jurchen, Mongols and Manchu.
-During the decline of China's last dynasty, the Russian Empire forced the Qing (1644–1912) to cede the Outer Manchurian territory in the 1858 Treaty of Aigun.
-That treaty effectively made the Argun River, which originates in this area, the border between China and Russia.
+In ancient times, the area was inhabited by the Donghu, Xiongnu, Xianbei, Khitan, Jurchen, Mongols and Manchu.
+During the decline of China's last dynasty, the Russian Empire forced the Qing (1644–1912) to cede Outer Manchuria in the 1858 Treaty of Aigun.
+That treaty made the Argun River, which originates in the area, the border between China and Russia.

-In 1901, the China Far East Railway was completed in accordance with the Sino-Russian Secret Treaty of 1896, linking Siberia, northeast China ("(Inner) Manchuria"), and the Russian Far East.
+In 1901, the China Far East Railway was completed in accordance with the Sino-Russian Secret Treaty of 1896, linking Siberia, Manchuria/northeast China, and the Russian Far East.
 A settlement then formed around Manchzhuriya Station, the first stop within Manchuria for Russians.
 It was the beginning of the modern city of Manzhouli and the name of Manzhouli came from Russian Манжули (Manzhuli).

 In 1905, Manzhouli was designated a trading center, greatly boosting Manzhouli's growth.
-In 1908 the Manzhouli customs was set up.
+In 1908, the Manzhouli customs post was set up.
 Under the Republic of China, Manzhouli (under the name Lubin [臚濱 (Lúbīn, Lu2-pin1)]) came under the jurisdiction of the province of Hsingan.
 In 1927, Manzhouli was designated as a city.
-Although with Hsingan and surrounding areas, Manzhouli came under Japanese control in 1931, and was part of the Empire of Manchuria from 1932 to 1945.
-It became part of Inner Mongolia under China from 1946.
+In 1931, Manzhouli came under Japanese control and, with Hsingan and surrounding areas, became part of the Empire of Manchuria, a Japanese puppet state from 1932 to 1945.
+With the defeat of Japan at the end of World War II, the Chinese government made Manzhouli part of Inner Mongolia in 1946.

 In 1992, Manzhouli became one of the first land border cities opened up by the People's Republic of China.
-It has since experienced somewhat of a boom as a center of border trade between China and Russia.
+It has since experienced a boom as a conduit for the increasing trade between China and Russia.
+It became even more important with the surge in cross-border trade to help ease the effect of Western sanctions on Russia following its invasion of Ukraine.

 In 2017, the Manzhouli Stadium opened.
 The football stadium has a capacity of 20,153.

 Geography and climate

 Manzhouli is located in the western part of the Hulunbuir prefecture-level city.
-To the east, south and west it borders New Barghu Left Banner and New Barghu Right Banner, also in Hulunbuir, and Russia to the north, with which it shares a border 54 km long.
+To the east, south and west it borders New Barag Left Banner and New Barag Right Banner, also in Hulunbuir, and Russia to the north, with which it shares a border 54 km long.
 The Russian townlet of Zabaykalsk is situated immediately north of Abagaitu Islet and Manzhouli.

 Manzhouli is located on the Hulunbuir grasslands.
 Lake Hulun to its immediate south is the PRC's fifth largest freshwater lake with an area of 2,600 km2 and an average depth of just 5 m.

-Manzhouli has a rather dry, monsoon-influenced humid continental climate that borders extremely closely on a semi-arid climate (Köppen Dwb/BSk), with temperatures in winter capable of plummeting below −40 C. However, in each month there is more than 55% of possible sunshine, and over three-fourths of annual precipitation occurs from June to August.
+Manzhouli has a semi-arid climate (Köppen (BSk), with temperatures in winter capable of plummeting below −40 C. However, in each month there is more than 55% of possible sunshine, and over three-fourths of annual precipitation occurs from June to August.

 Administration

-Manzhouli is divided into ten subdistricts and one town.
-Six of the subdistricts of Manzhouli are grouped into Jalainur District.
-Technically however, only a prefecture-level city (half a level higher than Manzhouli) can have districts, so Jalainur District belongs to Hunlunbuir administratively though it is under Manzhouli's administration and covered in the statistics of Manzhouli.
+Manzhouli is divided into five subdistricts and one town.